tpetry/laravel-postgresql-enhanced/README.md

 #### Like

-With the `whereLike` scope you can compare a column to a (case-sensitive) value.
+With the `whereLike` scope you can do case-(in)sensitive like comparisons between a column and a value.

 ```php
 $query->whereLike($column, $value, $caseSensitive = false);